 Henrique Espresso

-Henrique from Brazil is a chocolatey-nutty espresso with a full body and a long aftertaste.
-As an espresso, it's like a praline, with milk, it's like a dessert.
-Henrique packs a punch.
-And it's got a punch.
+Henrique from Brazil is the chocolatey-nutty espresso with a full body and long aftertaste.
+As an espresso, it's a praline; with milk, a dessert.
+Henrique has got it.
+And it packs a punch.

 very harmonious, balanced, defined, mild acidity (delicate), very dark chocolate, almond notes |

-The Henrique is one of our darkest espressos, which is reflected in the flavor.
+Henrique is one of our darkest espressos, which is reflected in its taste.
 The roasted notes are present, especially after two weeks.
-After three to four weeks, the coffee is at its peak—it is balanced, the roasted notes are gone, giving way to chocolate notes.
-After ten weeks, you can already sense the coffee's age; the balance is no longer as high as it was at the beginning.
+After three to four weeks, the coffee is at its peak – it's balanced, the roasted notes are gone and give way to the chocolatey notes.
+After ten weeks, you can already feel the age in the coffee a bit; the balance is no longer as high as at the beginning.

-Henrique drinking recommendation: after 20 days at the peak
+Henrique drinking recommendation: at its peak after 20 days

 What is the optimal age for roasted coffee?